cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

-At the moment, the CloudNativePG community does not support any additional Kubernetes distribution, like Red Hat OpenShift (this might change in the future, but it will be addressed by an official policy written by the CloudNativePG maintainers).
+At the moment, the CloudNativePG community does not support any additional Kubernetes distribution, like Red Hat OpenShift (this might change in the future.
+If it did change, that would be reflected in an official policy written by the CloudNativePG maintainers).

 ## Upcoming release